ymoch/preacher/docs/user/quickstart.rst

 Test Report
 -----------
-Preacher can export a rich test report in HTML format, which visualize test results and provide actual responses.
+Preacher can export a rich test report in HTML format, which visualize test results and provide actual requests and responses.

 When given a directory path in ``-R`` or ``--report`` option, Preacher exports the test report to that directory.